dana-zbbg/Scattering_Poles_Reconstruction/README.md

 ### MatrixF_impedance.m :
 	-Definition of the impedance function
 	-return the matrix of the Fourier transform of interior scattering operator
- 	for an impedance boundary condition.
+ 	for an impedance boundary condition
         -We use Single Layer Potential and finite elements to find the solution to each
 	interior problem
         -(uses from Gypsilab : femGreenKernel, integral, mesh tools)